-What's changing?
+What's changed?

-e-bikes, e-scooters, e-skateboards, self-balancing scooters and the lithium-ion batteries used to power these devices are now ‘declared electrical articles’ under the Gas and Electricity (Consumer Safety) Act 2017.
+E-bikes, e-scooters, e-skateboards, self-balancing scooters and the lithium-ion batteries used to power these devices are now ‘declared electrical articles’ under the Gas and Electricity (Consumer Safety) Act 2017.

 This means that these products need to comply with the prescribed mandatory safety standards before they can be sold in NSW.

-From February 2025, e-micromobility devices, such as e-bikes and e-scooters, sold in NSW must comply with the prescribed safety standards.
+From 1 February 2025, lithium-ion e-micromobility devices, such as e-bikes and e-scooters, sold in NSW must comply with the prescribed safety standards.
 These requirements have been introduced to ensure that only safe and compliant products are available in the market, reducing the risk of fires.

 Why are these changes important?